oneapi-src/level-zero-spec/scripts/core/PROG.md

     + fences may share device memory with all other fences for the queue or device.
     + events may be implemented using pipelined operations as part of the program execution.
     + semaphores may be implemented without device memory.
-    + fences and events implicitly cause execution and memory barriers, while semaphores only cause execution barriers.
+    + fences and events implicitly cause execution and memory barriers, while semaphores may only cause execution barriers.
 - Allows distinction on which type of primitive may be shared across devices.

-${"##"} Fences
+${"##"} <a name="fnc">Fences</a>
+A fence is a lightweight synchronization primitive used to communicate to the host that command queue execution has completed.
 - A fence is associated with single command queue.
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists) and can only be waited upon from the host.